 Who am I?

 I graduated as mathematician at the Eötvös Loránd University of Budapest, Hungary, in 1979.
 After a brief scholarship at the Université Paris VI I joined the Hungarian research institute in computer science (SZTAKI) where I worked for 6 years (and turned into a computer scientist…).
 I left Hungary in 1986 and, after a few years in industry in Munich, Germany, I joined the Centre Mathematics and Computer Sciences (CWI) in Amsterdam where I have a tenure position since 1988.
 I received a PhD degree in Computer Science in 1990 at the University of Leiden, in the Netherlands.
 I joined the World Wide Web Consortium (W3C) Team as Head of W3C Offices in January 2001 while maintaining my position at CWI.
-I served as Head of Offices until June 2006, when I was asked to take the Semantic Web Activity Lead position.
-Finally, in 2013, I also became the Activity Lead for W3C’s Digital Publishing Activity.
+I served as Head of Offices until June 2006, then as Semantic Web Activity Lead until December 2013.
+Since June of 2013, I am Digital Publishing Activity Lead.

 Before joining W3C I worked in quite different areas (distributed and dataflow programming, language design, system programming), but I spend most of my research years in computer graphics and information visualization.
 I also participated in various graphics related ISO standardization activities and software developments.
 My “professional” home page contains a list of my publications, my public presentations, and details of the various projects I participated in the past.
 There is also a dblp entry for my publications generated automatically (although I am not sure it is complete…).
 (B.t.w., based on my publications, my Erdős number is ≤4…)

 In my previous life (i.e., before joining W3C…) I was member of the Executive Committee of the Eurographics Association for 15 years, and I was vice-chair of the Association between 2000 and 2002.
+I was, between 2007 and 2014, also member of SWSA (Semantic Web Science Association), the committee responsible for the International Semantic Web Conferences (better known as “ISWC”) series.
 I was the co-chair of the 9th World Wide Web Conference, in Amsterdam, May 2000; since then, I have also been member of IW3C2 (International World Wide Web Conference Committee), responsible for the World Wide Web Conference series.
-Since autumn 2007 I am also member of SWSA (Semantic Web Science Association), the committee responsible for the International Semantic Web Conferences (better known as “ISWC”) series.

 Some personal data